grapestone5321/sdcnd-traffic_sign_classifier/writeup.md

 |	Fully connected			|	input = 84, output = 43									|

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+s

-To train the model, I used an AdamOptimizer, 20 EPOCHS, BATCH_SIZE of 128, and learning rate of 0.001.
+aTo train the model, I used an AdamOptimizer, 20 EPOCHS, BATCH_SIZE of 128, and learning rate of 0.001.